bigwiv/Biopython-cn/chr17.rst

 The figure we are imitating used different colors for different gene functions.
-One way to do this is to edit the GenBank file to record color preferences for each feature - something `Sanger¡¯s Artemis editor <http://www.sanger.ac.uk/resources/software/artemis/>`__ does, and which GenomeDiagram should understand.
-Here however, we¡¯ll just hard code three lists of colors.
+One way to do this is to edit the GenBank file to record color preferences for each feature - something `Sangerâ€™s Artemis editor <http://www.sanger.ac.uk/resources/software/artemis/>`__ does, and which GenomeDiagram should understand.
+Here however, weâ€™ll just hard code three lists of colors.

-Note that the annotation in the GenBank files doesn¡¯t exactly match that shown in Proux *et al.*, they have drawn some unannotated genes.
+Note that the annotation in the GenBank files doesnâ€™t exactly match that shown in Proux *et al.*, they have drawn some unannotated genes.

 .. code:: verbatim